-Odds are…I see French Onion Soup on a menu…I’m ordering it!
-Sometimes it’s good…sometimes…not so good!
-You always remember the good…the super rich broth…the cheese that runs down the side and is brown and crispy…and that perfectly toasted, cheesy bread.
+Odds are, if I see French Onion Soup on a menu, I am ordering it!
+Sometimes it’s good, and sometimes, not so good!
+But, you always remember the good.
+That big bowl of French Onion Soup with super rich broth, cheese that runs down the side and is perfectly brown and crispy and that toasted bread soaking in a pool of goodness.

 Add the onions, garlic, bay leaves, thyme and salt and pepper to the pot.

 Add in the beef stock and Worcestershire sauce.
 Bring to a simmer.
-Taste to see if you need to add a bit more salt.
+Taste for additional salt.
 Simmer for about ten to fifteen minutes.
-About halfway through the simmering process…I tasted and it had a really great flavor, but I wanted to elevate it just a touch.
+About halfway through the simmering process, I tasted and it had a really great flavor, but I wanted to elevate it just a touch.
 So, I added about a packet of Lipton’s Beefy Onion soup.
 I only added the powder.
 I just dumped the packet through a sifter so that it would catch the dried onion bits, which I discarded.

 TO FINISH AND SERVE THE FRENCH ONION SOUP

 Once the broth is finished. pour into ramekins or deep bowls.
 Make sure the bowls are oven-safe.
 These are close to the ones I used.
 Click here!
 Fill to just about three-quarters of the way to the top.
 Add in the toasted French bread.
 Cover the entire surface with a few layers of the Gruyere Cheese.
 Place under broiler until the cheese melts and turns a golden brown!

 Garnish the French Onion Soup with a few fresh thyme leaves and ENJOY!

 I made this for a second time and it took the onions almost two hours to caramelize.
 Low and slow is the key to developing flavor.
 Love soup as much as I do?
 Check out some of my other recipes for soups and chowders by clicking here!